intikhab-h-bhat/reactjs-masterclass/README.md

 **Duration:** 2 Hours

 ## Session Agenda
 1. What is ReactJS?
-(20 min)
+(10 min)
 2. Why do we need React?
-(15 min)
+(10 min)
-3. Setting up Development Environment (25 min)
+3. Setting up Development Environment (15 min)
-4. Your First React App (30 min)
-5. Understanding JSX (20 min)
-6. Components Basics (25 min)
-7. Session Summary & Q&A (5 min)

 ## Learning Goals
 By the end of this session, you will: